svenstaro/upx-action/README.md

 ## Input variables

 * `files`: Newline-delimited list of path globs for files to compress.
-It's compressed in-place. *either files or file required*
+It's compressed in-place.
+If on Windows, provide Unix style paths (`c:/something`). *either files or file required*
 * `file`: The file you want to compress.
 It's compressed in-place. *Deprecated, prefer `files`*.
 * `args`: Arguments to pass to UPX. *optional*
 * `strip`: Whether or not "strip" symbols from object file (default `true`). *optional*